littlebunch/bfpd-rs/README.md

 ### Step 3 Publish the data

+You can use the provided graphql or REST binaries to publish the data.
 Instructions for building and running the graphql server are provided in the [graphql/README.md](https://github.com/littlebunch/bfpd-rs/tree/master/graphql).
+Instructions for the REST api are provided in the [restapi/README.md](https://github.com/littlebunch/bfpd-rs/tree/master/restapi).